 Where: Rua Sa da Bandeira

 There are lines 1, 18 and 22 and trams leave every 30 minutes 9.30am-8.30pm.
 Tickets can be bought on board or at newsagents.
-You can find the routes here
+A hop-on-hop-off bus or tram ticket will help you get around the city with ease.

 10. Take in the views